oracle/graal/docs/getting-started/graalvm-enterprise/oci/cloud-shell.md

     ```
     Terminate the application by pressing Ctrl+c.

 Congratulations!
-You have successfully used Oracle GraalVM JDK with Native Image to build and test a Spring Boot REST application in Cloud Shell.
+You have successfully used Oracle GraalVM to build and test a Spring Boot REST application in Cloud Shell.

 Thus, you can easily use Oracle GraalVM in OCI Cloud Shell to build and test simple Java applications with Micronaut, Spring, and other microservice frameworks.